 It’s a matter of just being flexible and saying, those fears were founded before and now, they’re not.
 I’ve got to give this a try.
 I see it in my group all the time.
 When somebody comes in and is so excited cos they made something work in their email service provider.
 I’m like, see, you can totally do it.
 It just takes a few kinds of successes to get people over that hump.

 You really should be focusing on your own kind of zone of genius.
 I know that’s a cliché, but like if you love WordPress, definitely go do it yourself.
-Don’t you know there’s no business where everybody is an expert in all parts of it.
-That’s why companies have departments in marketing department, accounting department, because we need experts in each thing.
+Don’t you know there’s no business where everybody is an expert in all parts of it?
+That’s why companies have departments in marketing and accounting because we need experts in each thing.

 Coming up with your home business idea